Are fake news sites legal or illegal? If an affiliate uses phony “news style” sites to promote products, are you responsible for the content?

 LeadClick Case Study: Fake News Site Liability

 In 2015, a judge blamed an online marketing firm for an affiliate’s misstep.
-When the ruling came down, attorneys did double-takes because the decision flouted established Internet case law.
+The ruling shocked lawyers because the decision flouted established Internet case law.

 Online Marketing Company Developed an Extensive Affiliate Network